lanwangcu/SWMD-demo/README.md

 # SWMD-demo
 The applied oscilloscope model was Keysight DSOX2014A.
+Input the address of oscilloscope to connect.

 Parameters (Initial period of SWMD signal, system inductance, etc.) need to be measured and input main.py first.